mnwgh/website-mnwlib/README.md

         - [ ] need to put keishon's photo creds somewhere else if changing the page layout
     - [ ] change all photos to PNG
     - [ ] Figure out how to center the footer on the About page
-- [ ] Make a copy of this repo
-    - [ ] One version of the repo will be the website, one will be the current code
-    - [ ] Make the website repo public, the current code repo private
-    - [ ] This repo should be the private one, new one should be the public website one (name the new one just "mnwlib")
-- [ ] Set up Vercel account and connect code
-- [ ] **!!!** Deploy!!!

 #### DONE
 - [x] Design book pages (page for individual books with likes/comments sections)